-@The_redline is the debut as an artist of the photographer and filmmaker Alejandro Áboli.
-This project was conceived in May 2015 from the artist’s desire to show his unique way of looking at the world.
+The RedLine is the debut as an artist of the photographer and filmmaker Alejandro Áboli.
+The project was born in May 2015 from the artist’s desire to show his unique way of looking at the world.
 Ever since, Alejandro has been focusing on The RedLine and wandering around the cities in which he has lived – Madrid, London, and New York – to create unified and related bodies of work.
-Influenced by Pablo Picasso and Dalí paintings, Áboli’s goal is to incorporate surrealism and abstract expressionism into his photos – reality and fiction are woven together.
+Influenced by Pablo Picasso and Dalí paintings, Áboli’s goal is to incorporate surrealism and abstract expressionism into his photos – weaving together reality and fiction.

-In his new work, Áboli chose a palette of bright blue and soft pink inspired by the city that saw his birth, Madrid, and the island where he spent a lot of his best memories, Ibiza.
-As blue as Madrid sky and as pink as Ibiza sunset, Áboli’s photos are perched between actual and fantasy, depicting his personal stories.
-The Redline photos arrest the viewer’s eye with humor; however, each image relates a contemporary theme, creating a comfortable ambiguity between reality and fantasy and spiced with a touch of humor.
+In his new project, Áboli chose a palette of bright blue and soft pink inspired by the two places that defined him: Madrid, with its blue clear skies, and Ibiza, with its unique sunsets full of different shades of pink. Áboli’s photos are perched between realism and the imagination, depicting his personal stories.
+The Redline photos catch the viewer’s eye using a contemporary theme and creating a comfortable ambiguity between reality and fantasy and spiced with a touch of humor.